 Lagging indicators only give signals after the price change is clearly forming a trend.
 The downside is that you’d be a little late in entering a position.Often the biggest gains of a trend occur in the first few bars, so by using a lagging indicator you could potentially miss out on much of the profit.
 And that sucks.

 It’s kinda like wearing bell-bottoms in the 1980s and thinking you’re so cool and hip with fashion….

 It’s kinda like discovering MySpace for the first time when all your friends are already on Facebook…

 It’s kinda like getting excited buying a new flip phone that now takes photos when the iPhone 7 came out…

 For the purpose of this lesson, let’s broadly categorize all of our technical indicators into one of two categories:

 - Leading indicators or oscillators

-- Lagging, trend-following, or momentum indicators
+- Lagging or trend-following indicators

 While the two can be supportive of each other, they’re more likely to conflict with each other.

 We’re not saying that one or the other should be used exclusively, but you must understand the potential pitfalls of each.